vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 ### CachedEvmEnv

-`EvmEnv` instances are accessed in both the Host and the Guest using [`CachedEvmEnv`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L27).
+`EvmEnv` instances are accessed in both the Host and the Guest using [`CachedEvmEnv`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L27) structure.
 However, the way `CachedEvmEnv` is constructed differs between these two contexts.

 #### Structure
 ```rust